eriol3381/factorbi.github.io/src/content/docs/setupaws.md

 12. Select <span style="color:red">`auroraToS3Policy`</span> and click **Attach policy** blue button.
 13. Copy **Role ARN** string and save it for further use.
 It may look like this: <span style="color:red">`arn:aws:iam::123456789012:role/RDSLoadFromS3`</span>

-Further information from AWS go to: [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.html)
+Further information from AWS go to: <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.html" target="_blank">Creating an IAM Role to Allow Amazon Aurora to Access AWS Services</a>

 ---